tom2433/LiftTracker/README.md

 # Immediate Notes

+## 07-11

+days with the same day_label should display the day number in the note. when creating a lift, the user can click the day label and note to edit it, and when the name input pops up, some quick add buttons should also pop up.

 ## 07-10

 - maybe keep the dislog titles fixed in place and have the scrollable column only contain the body of the Dialog. maybe create a function for a dialog and content.